-FOR: (Project Name) Name of Dispatched Worker/Employee:
+Name of Dispatched Worker/Employee:

-Social Security Number:

 State: Zip code:

 Mobile

 eve that I have been erstand that my Employer has determined working at the job site under the influence equires that I provide a urine (or ug testing policy.

 ol, marijuana and/or other drugs in my resent in my body that I will be subject to

 ine or to take the breathalyzer test.
 My st will lead to termination of my

 paid for by the Emplo oyer and not by me.

 ledical Review Offic te may be furnished, in accordance with eer, the Substance Abuse Prevention nform the Union that I failed the test

 to the above:

 Signature Employee Signature

 Date:

 State: Mobile Mobile under that I have been this, my Employer runder the Project draw the presence of alcohologs are found to be possible are found to be possible and the presence of my uren or take such a temployment.
-Specimens of my uren or take such a temployment to take the following the total formula to take the company may in the behalf.
+Specimens of my uren or take such a temployment to take the following the company may is behalf.
 Signature